 Business is constantly changing and organisations need to be able to handle this change effectively to remain competitive.
 Focusing on an understanding of leadership skills, this module looks at the impact of a dynamic business environment and how to successfully handle change in organisations.

 The assessment for this module comprises two pieces of coursework.
 The first one is a group report critically examining a major change within an organisation (worth 40% of module marks).
 The second is an individual essay to develop an awareness of change and how to handle it (worth 60% of module marks).

 + Management Skills for Personal Development and Employability

 This module will enable you to develop and articulate skills for employability to support your application and entry into the world of work.
 The module comprises two elements: firstly career planning evaluating potential employment opportunities and the skills needed to gain employment and secondly you will undertake a live group project to raise money for charity.
 The module uses a range of tools developed by the University Careers Service.
-Assessment comprises an Individual Learning Portfolio (worth 70% of module marks) and a summary poster and presentation of your project (worth 30% of module marks).
+Assessment comprises an Individual Careers Portfolio (worth 20% of the module marks), a group video (worth 20% of module marks), a ‘live’ group project report (worth 40% of module marks), individual reflections on the group project (worth 20% of module marks).

 Year 3 sandwich

 You will have the opportunity to undertake a paid work placement year in a range of national or international companies.

 The module provides an insight and understanding of the concept, theory, tools and techniques associated with organisational design for sustained performance.
 Organisational design is the process of initial configuration and continual adjustment that enables an organisation to respond to demands and meet challenges encountered in the operating environment.

 Structured seminar activities, where you practically apply management theory, tools and techniques provide the opportunity to build an individual portfolio of work.
 This work forms 50% of the module assessment.
 The remaining 50% of assessment is in the form of a group consultancy project.